lixonic/lixonic/_posts/2020-08-27-tips-for-busting-christian-fundamentalists.md

 I know for a fact that religion was an ingenious solution to many of mankind's earliest fears and needs.
 Religion has its origins in a desire to explain a very confusing world.
 It is a wild projection onto the natural realm of all kinds of human concerns.
 And many of those stories are made implausible by science.

 Christian church has often been a patron of sciences, though it did some horrific deeds in the past.
-Pontifical academy of sciences is great example to prove that church already scrapped stories and the concept of GOD which fundamentalists hold dear.
+Pontifical academy of sciences is great example to prove that the church has already scrapped stories and the concept of GOD which fundamentalists hold dear.

 <blockquote>
  The Bible is not a science textbook.
 When it was written, the idea of “science textbooks” didn’t even exist.
 And to confuse it with a science book does the Bible no honor.
 Great works of literature, philosophy, or theology are studied as intently today as when they were written, but no scientist actually learns science today from reading, say, Newton’s original works.
 Science books go out of date only a few years after they are written and must be constantly revised.
 By contrast, the Bible is timeless.
 Thus, you can see that the Bible is fundamentally different from a science book ~ vaticanobservatory